-Residents may choose to spend one week per year with Heart To Heart International or Medical Mission Foundation in one of the following locations: Haiti, Guatemala or Belize.
+Residents may choose to spend one week per year with Heart To Heart International or Medical Mission Foundation in one of the following locations: Guatemala or Belize.
 The opportunities through Heart To Heart International provide primary care experience as well as an opportunity to collaborate in public health research.
 The opportunities available through Medical Mission Foundation provide primary care and surgical experience and opportunity for collaboration with different departments within KUMC.

 Travel to any country on the U.S. State Department Travel Warning List is discouraged under the auspices of any KU (including KUMC) Program and will be handled on a case-by-case basis.
-Trips to Haiti must be directly supervised by a faculty member from the KU Pediatrics.

 First Year Pediatric Residents in their second six months of training or Second Year and Third Year Pediatric Residents are eligible.
 Residents must obtain a letter from the Residency Program Director stating that the resident is in good standing and that participation in an international health experience is approved.

 At least three months prior to the engagement, submit a one-page application to the Chair for review and approval.
 Please describe the relevance of the activity to professional and personal development.
-Residents will be responsible for internaional elective requirements applicable to an international activity.
+Residents will be responsible for international elective requirements applicable to an international activity.

 Applicants should include: